Alejogb1/job-board/blog-data/how-can-i-control-resource-access-using-aspnet-core-identity-attributes.md

 id: "how-can-i-control-resource-access-using-aspnet-core-identity-attributes"
 ---

-Alright, let's tackle this.
-I've spent my fair share of time knee-deep in ASP.NET Core Identity, and attribute-based authorization is a feature I've leaned on quite heavily for controlling resource access.
+Alright,  I've spent my fair share of time knee-deep in ASP.NET Core Identity, and attribute-based authorization is a feature I've leaned on quite heavily for controlling resource access.
 The beauty of this approach lies in its declarativeness; you specify *what* kind of access is required directly on your controllers and actions, making your intent clear and keeping things maintainable.
 It's a vast improvement over, say, relying solely on procedural checks buried within methods.

 To begin, understand that attribute-based authorization in ASP.NET Core is built upon the concept of *policies*.
 These policies act as named bundles of authorization requirements, which might include roles, claims, or custom requirements.
 Then, these policies are applied using the `[Authorize]` attribute.